Skip to content

 State debt

-Indebtedness to the state, tax delinquency, child support delinquency, student loan default or other debt that may be defined by a state law.
+Indebtedness to the state that includes a tax delinquency, child support delinquency, student loan default or other debt that may be defined by a state law.

 TIN